tripledubmedia/dd-simplest-maintenance/readme.txt

 === DD Simplest Maintenance Mode ===
 Contributors: akshansh1998 , drabdigital
 Donate link: https://ankushanand.com/donate/
-Tags: coming, coming soon page, landing page, maintenance mode, under construction, dd maintenance mode Requires at least: 4.0
+Tags: coming, coming soon page, landing page, maintenance mode, under construction, dd maintenance mode, simple maintenance, easy maintenance, one click maintenance, wordpress maintenance mode
+Requires at least: 4.6
-Tested up to: 5.3
+Tested up to: 5.5
-Stable tag: 4.1.3
-Requires PHP: 5.2.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 DD Simplest Maintenance Mode Plugin is a 100% Free Plugin that Displays a maintenance mode page for anyone who's not logged in.

 == Description ==

-DD Simplest Maintenance Mode Plugin
+# DD Simplest Maintenance Mode Plugin

 Displays a maintenance or Coming Soon Page for anyone who's not logged in for WordPress Blog The login page gets excluded so that you can login if necessary.

-Features
+# Features

 * Simple & Free Maintenance and Coming Soon Page.
 * Blog Name and Admin Email are shown the Coming Soon Page